codingforentrepreneurs/Pi-Awesome/shell-scripts/setup-opencv.md

-A quick script to setup opencv on your linux machine.
+OpenCV is a great tool for performing computer vision analysis on your Pi.